ishiharaf/mg/README.md

 ## How to Use
 - Use the mouse wheel to **zoom in & out**.
 - Click in an empty spot and hold to **drag the graph** around.
+- Click on a box and hold to **drag it** horizontally.
 - Click on a box to **display information** about a person.
-- Click on a box and hold to **drag it** horizontally.
+- Click in an empty spot to clear the selection.
-- Click the `loupe` icon to do a basic search.
-Matches will be highlighted on the graph.
+- Click the `?` button to display a legend and basic operation.
-	- You can use `c` before the year to search within a 20 year range. e.g.: `c1650` will match anything between 1640 and 1660.
-	- You can use `-` or `~` to search within a bigger range. e.g.: `1500-1600` will match anything between 1500 and 1600.
 - Click the `gear` icon to display the configuration menu.
 For more details about each option check the links below.
 	- For arrow type, force direction and roundness, check VisJS' [example](https://visjs.github.io/vis-network/examples/network/edgeStyles/smooth.html).
 	- Hierarchical layout: